AugurProject/augur-walkthrough/escapeHatch.md

 - [x] The tx(s) to withdraw should succeed.
 - [ ] [ch10628](https://app.clubhouse.io/augur/story/10628/after-withdrawing-funds-review-screen-continues-to-be-shown) After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
 - [ ] [ch10636](https://app.clubhouse.io/augur/story/10636/withdrawing-funds-from-escape-hatch-after-trading-doesn-t-transfer-correct-amounts) Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

+### Trading - Position

+With a fresh account (with no previous txs) fill a market order so you have a position.
+Keep track of the total.

+Pull the escape hatch.

+- [ ] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [ ] The withdraw funds button should bring up a Review screen.
+- [ ] The amount of funds available to withdraw should be correct.
+- [ ] The tx(s) to withdraw should succeed.
+- [ ] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [ ] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### All of the above